 GREENER EVENTS

-Small ways to make big events more eco-friendly.
+Make life's big events more eco-friendly.

 Minimize Travel Miles to Your Event

 Choose a location that minimizes travel for you and your guests.
-Ideally, locate on a TARC route and list the route or a link to the schedule on your invitation.
+Ideally, locate on a TARC route and list the route number or a link to its schedule on your invitation.
 Encourage your guests to carpool to your event.
 Ask your rented venue operator whether your catering options are restricted; if so, ask if any of those caterers offer reusable or compostable tableware.

 Send Digital Invitations